aardappel/lobster/lobster/docs/source/language_reference.md

 to that type, or rejected with a run-time error.

-You can use :: instead of : for typed vector arguments, which allows you to access all fields of that vector directly, without having to prefix them with the argument name, e.g.:
+You can use :: instead of : for typed vector arguments, which allows you to access all fields / functions of that vector directly, without having to prefix them with the argument name, e.g.:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 def magnitude(v::xy): sqrt(x * x + y * y)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+You can also leave out the `v::xy` entirely if you define this function as part of a `struct` / `value` definition of type `xy` (see above).
+Both types of definition are equivalent.

 Additionally, types allow the definition of multimethods, whereby all functions of the same name and number of arguments inside the program (not necessarily